 Industries Facing Logistics Challenges

-Countries with enormous consumer bases have been facing an ongoing challenge in terms of ensuring a sustainable supply chain.
-Industries manufacturing automotives, industrial machinery and equipment have suffered the biggest blow with shipping operations being canceled or slowed to almost none.
-This also translated to huge losses for logistics and transportation companies.
+Countries with enormous consumer bases have faced an ongoing challenge in terms of ensuring a sustainable supply chain.
+Industries manufacturing automotives, industrial machinery and equipment suffered the biggest blow with shipping operations being canceled or slowed to almost none.
+This also translates to huge losses for logistics and transportation companies.

-The FMCG sector has also faced major supply chain disruptions.
-The resultant shortages have forced people to change their lifestyles and consume fewer products.
+The FMCG sector also faces major supply chain disruptions.
+The resulting shortages forced people to change their lifestyles and consume fewer products.

 To maintain a continuous supply of food and other necessities, however, the agricultural sector was exempted from heavy COVID-19 restrictions implemented in other sectors.
 The demand was met through e-grocery solutions.
 As an example, the number of downloads for the Walmart Grocery app reached record high.